To know where you are going, it’s helpful to know where you’ve been.

 But the agency still does work for other clients.
 But with these other clients, they have adopted the same attitude and approach, it’s like being their client’s in-house marketing/creative department.
-And if you read up on the P4P model, it really blurs the lines between in-house and agency work.
+Ask us about a P4P program (pay for performance); it really blurs the lines between in-house and agency work.

-Today the agency is growing again, but only working with clients that they can share in the profits or ones where they have an ownership stake.
+Today the agency is growing again, but prefers to work with clients that they can share in the profits or ones where they have an ownership stake.